In Balance Energy

 • Solar Batteries: are used to store and release electricity.(NB: Not needed for grid connected systems

-If you would like more information about the various components found in both on-grid and off-grid solar PV systems; we have written an article where we describe the different components and the functions they carry out here: Solar PV System Components
+We have written an article where we describe the different components of a solar PV system and the functions they carry out here: Solar PV System Components

 Top of page